 Do you receive a monthly credit card statement in the mail?
 That information must be manually entered.

 It takes much work to enter data from a credit card statement or expenditure report into your accounting software or spreadsheets.
-It's another tale to ensure they share the same ledger codes and expenditure accounts.
+Ensuring they share the same ledger codes and expenditure accounts is another tale.

 Faster methods for reconciling expenses

-Automation, digitalization, and decentralization are three essential enhancements that ease the burden of many unpleasant financial activities.
+Automation, digitalisation, and decentralisation are three essential enhancements that ease the burden of many unpleasant financial activities.
 These concepts have many words, but they're relatively straightforward.

 You have probably already automated some of your accounting processes.
 Examples of this are tools like current accounting automation software and "smart" spreadsheets that can replicate data between fields.

-However, further automation may be the solution if the reconciliation procedure is very complicated.
+However, further automation may be the solution if the reconciliation procedure is complicated.

 Document verification against transaction records is a task ripe for automation.
 Computers can quickly and efficiently sift through large amounts of data without getting frustrated or bored.